graywolf336/CaptureThePoints/README.md

 * Joining arenas will be done with `/ctp j <arena>`

 ### Update: 1.5.0 ###
-* Add three custom events
+* Add custom events
+* - CTPEndEvent
+* - CTPPlayerDeathEvent
+* - CTPPlayerJoinEvent
 * - CTPPlayerLeaveEvent
-* - CTPPlayerJoinEvent
+* - CTPPointCaptureEvent
-* - CTPPlayerDeathEvent
+* - CTPStartEvent
 * Force clients to get the sign updates that we do when restoring an arena, thanks to Bubelbub
 * Revamped how multiple arenas are handled
 * Recoded ~40% of the plugin, should have better performance